 You can explore this more in our breakdown of Real Estate Asset Management Software →

-Yet most portfolio tools rely on the accuracy of underlying lease and accounting data, which is not always verified in real time.
+Most portfolio tools depend on accurate lease and accounting data.
+However, this data is not always checked in real time.

 Some platforms focus on automating repetitive workflows such as: